GeRryCh/ios-image-networking/README.md

 That's it!

-Note for contirbution > I'd like this to support caching.
+> Note to contributers: I'd like this to support caching.
 If could could add it, I'd deeply appriciate it!